foundweekends/giter8/README.markdown

     sbt @.giter8.launchconfig "$@"

-The parameter passed to sbt tells its launcher to use the given launch configuration instead starting sbt itself.
-The launcher will look for the configuration several places; one of these is your home directory, and our launch configuration is prefixed with a dot so that you can store it there without it being all up in your face.
+The parameter passed to sbt tells its launcher to use the given launch configuration instead of starting sbt itself.
+The launcher will look for the configuration in several places; one of these is your home directory, and giter8's launch configuration is prefixed with a dot so that you can store it there without it being all up in your face.

 Here is a launch configuration for the current version of